Whoa! Just Say No to Scams

 College Financial Aid Scam

-A company offers to help you find a scholarship for a fee.
+A company offers to help you find a scholarship.
 When you contact them, they ask you to pay a fee to begin the search.
 Don’t take the bait!
 Generally, the scholarship information provided by these scammers is available for free to anyone.
 Guidance counselors and financial aid officers at colleges and universities are great sources of reliable, free scholarship information.

 This is an illegal scam in which you see a "lender’s" advertisement about personal debt consolidation.
 You call the number and they ask for minimal information about you and don’t offer information about the company.
 During your conversation, they approve your loan and instruct you to send in a fee for the promised loan – which never arrives.

-Pyramid scams can include recruiting additional members and serving as a distributor of a product like telephone calling cards.
+Pyramid scams can include recruiting additional members and serving as a distributor of a product like beauty or health goods.
 Typically, you’re asked to pay a membership fee up-front.
 You’re instructed that once members are recruited to serve under you, you’ll profit from their sales.
 There aren’t enough potential members to keep pyramids growing steadily for even a few months, and they’re illegal to boot!

 Credit Repair Scheme